 Does Your Digestive System Change with Menopause?

-Menopause causes changes in your digestive system and gut health, which could result in an increased risk of obesity and heart disease in postmenopausal women.
+Menopause causes changes in your digestive system and gut health, which could result in an increased risk of obesity15 and heart disease in postmenopausal women.
 During menopause and perimenopause, your ovaries start producing less and less estrogen.
 Not only does estrogen help your body regulate fat storage, it also helps support a healthy gut microbiome.
 As estrogen plummets, it’s important to incorporate probiotics to help maintain the good bacteria needed for healthy digestion.

 Is Kefir Good for Menopause?